 Building Information Modelling (BIM) is a new form of information processing and collaboration for construction projects with data embedded within a model.
 The UK Government mandated the use of BIM in 2011 in the Government Construction Strategy.

 The British Standards Institute has published PAS 1192 as the standard for how to implement BIM.
 Section 5 of the standard provides guidance on how to keep BIM models and the information on the buildings they represent safe from cyber threats, during the design, construction and operational phases.

 PAS 1192-5 specifies requirements for security-minded management of BIM and digital built environments.
 It outlines the cyber-security vulnerabilities to hostile attack when using BIM and provides an assessment process to determine the levels of cyber-security for BIM collaboration which should be applied during all phases of the site and building lifecycle.

-It is of relevance to any organisation working with building information modelling, digital built environments and smart asset management.
+That’s why the cyber security aspects of BIM are of relevance to any organisation working with BIM, digital built environments and smart asset management.

 Ascentor has experience in developing a strategy for implementing the security aspects of BIM.

 We understand the information security concerns around integrating sensitive information in models that have to be shared digitally with multiple users and have developed a pragmatic approach to assessing and managing the risks of BIM in Common Data Environments and down the supply chain companies.